 Cold weather gear retailer nearly triples conversion rate

-“For each campaign we manage, we implement granular tracking for our CRO strategies.
-With ConversionIQ, we can truly understand which strategy or trend is yielding the best results,” explains Rambod Yadegar, President of HawkSEM.
+“For each campaign we manage, we implement granular tracking for our CRO strategies,” explains Rambod Yadegar, president of HawkSEM.

-“The reason we implement ConversionIQ is because a trend may work for one company and not for another.
+“We implement ConversionIQ because a trend may work for one company and not for another.
 With this tool, we are able to determine what specific parts of a CRO campaign are generating a return and what parts need to be further optimized or even cut out.”

 Application monitoring tool expands landing page portfolio